 We strive to maintain reasonable health care costs by working with you, your Providers, Hospitals, and other Providers in unity.
-You and your Primary Care Provider (PCP) work together to obtain Referrals to Specialists in your CU Health Plan-Exclusive network and to obtain Preauthorizations for services, helping to ensure that you receive care that is Medically Necessary, performed in the appropriate setting, and is otherwise a Covered Service.
+You and your Primary Care Provider (PCP) work together to obtain Preauthorizations for services, helping to ensure that you receive care that is Medically Necessary, performed in the appropriate setting, and is otherwise a Covered Service.
 A result of your collaboration with your PCP is lower cost of health care.
 More details can be found under the MANAGED CARE FEATURES heading in this section of this Benefits Booklet.